jameshkramer/docs/docs/standard/linq/join-two-collections.md

 ---
-title: "How to join two collections (LINQ to XML) (C#)" ms.date: 07/20/2015 ms.assetid: 7b817ede-911a-4cff-9dd3-639c3fc228c9
+title: How to join two collections - LINQ to XML
+description: An XSD file can establish relationships in an XML file, to enable joining of elements to create new types of elements.
+This article provides an example for C# and Visual Basic that joins elements and creates a new XML document. ms.date: 07/20/2015 ms.assetid: 7b817ede-911a-4cff-9dd3-639c3fc228c9
+dev_langs:
+  - "csharp"
+  - "vb"
 ---

-# How to join two collections (LINQ to XML) (C#)
+# How to join two collections (LINQ to XML)

+An XSD file can establish relationships in an XML file, to enable joining of elements to create new types of elements.
+This article provides an example for C# and Visual Basic that joins elements and creates a new XML document.

 An element or attribute in an XML document can sometimes refer to another element or attribute.
-For example, the [Sample XML File: Customers and Orders (LINQ to XML)](./sample-xml-file-customers-and-orders-linq-to-xml-2.md) XML document contains a list of customers and a list of orders.
-Each `Customer` element contains a `CustomerID` attribute.
-Each `Order` element contains a `CustomerID` element.
-The `CustomerID` element in each order refers to the `CustomerID` attribute in a customer.
+For example, XML document [Sample XML file: Customers and orders](sample-xml-file-customers-orders.md) contains a list of customers and a list of orders.
+Every `Customer` element has a `CustomerID` attribute, and every `Order` element contains a `CustomerID` element.
+The `CustomerID` element value in an `Order` element refers to the `Customer` element that has a matching `CustomerID` attribute value.

-The topic [Sample XSD File: Customers and Orders](./sample-xsd-file-customers-and-orders1.md) contains an XSD that can be used to validate this document.
-It uses the `xs:key` and `xs:keyref` features of XSD to establish that the `CustomerID` attribute of the `Customer` element is a key, and to establish a relationship between the `CustomerID` element in each `Order` element and the `CustomerID` attribute in each `Customer` element.
+The article [Sample XSD file: Customers and orders](sample-xsd-file-customers-orders.md) contains an XSD that can be used to validate the `Customers and orders` document.
+It uses the `xs:key` and `xs:keyref` features of XSD to establish that the `CustomerID` attribute of the `Customer` element is a key, and to establish a relationship between the key and the `CustomerID` element of the  `Order`elements.

-With [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)], you can take advantage of this relationship by using the `join` clause.
+With LINQ to XML, you can take advantage of this relationship by using the `join` clause to join customer information to order information.

-Because there is no index available, such joining will have poor run-time performance.

-For more detailed information about `join`, see [Join Operations (C#)](./join-operations.md).
+For more detailed information about `join`, see [Join Operations (C#)](../../csharp/programming-guide/concepts/linq/join-operations.md) and [Join Operations (Visual Basic)](../../visual-basic/programming-guide/concepts/linq/join-operations.md).

-## Example
+> [!NOTE]
+> Joins are done using linear searches.
+There are no indexes to boost search performance.

+## Example: Create a new XML document that has `Customer` and `Order` elements joined

-The following example joins the `Customer` elements to the `Order` elements, and generates a new XML document that includes the `CompanyName` element in the orders.
+The following example generates a new XML document that joins the `Customer` elements of [Sample XML file: Customers and orders](sample-xml-file-customers-orders.md) to the `Order` elements, and includes the `CompanyName` element in the orders.

-Before executing the query, the example validates that the document complies with the schema in [Sample XSD File: Customers and Orders](./sample-xsd-file-customers-and-orders1.md).
-This ensures that the join clause will always work.
+Before executing the query, the example validates that the document complies with the schema in [Sample XSD file: Customers and orders](sample-xsd-file-customers-orders.md).
+This ensures that the join clause will work.

-This query first retrieves all `Customer` elements, and then joins them to the `Order` elements.
-It selects only the orders for customers with a `CustomerID` greater than "K".
-It then projects a new `Order` element that contains the customer information within each order.
+The query selects only the orders for customers with a `CustomerID` greater than "K".
+It projects  new `Order` elements that contains the customer information within each order.

-This example uses the following XML document: [Sample XML File: Customers and Orders (LINQ to XML)](./sample-xml-file-customers-and-orders-linq-to-xml-2.md).

-This example uses the following XSD schema: [Sample XSD File: Customers and Orders](./sample-xsd-file-customers-and-orders1.md).

-Joining in this fashion will not perform well.
-Joins are performed via a linear search.
-There are no hash tables or indexes to help with performance.

 ```csharp
 XmlSchemaSet schemas = new XmlSchemaSet();